nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 - Alternative 2: Implement exit feature in the <code>Duke</code> or <code>Parser</code> class

-  - Pros: Will have less code to deal with as a new function is simply created in the <code>Duke</code> class
+  - Pros: Will have less code to deal with as a new method is simply created in the <code>Duke</code> class

   - Cons: Code becomes less organised since for every other command that we have implemented, <code>Duke</code> class simply executes those commands as black boxes, without worrying about their internal details

 - Reason for choosing alternative 1: By abstracting out different command types as separate classes, we could work better in parallel and also be able to spot bugs more easily as each class deals with a different functionality

 &nbsp;
 <b><a href="#shoco-v21---developer-guide">&#129053; back to top</a></b>